CRUKorg/cruk-pattern-library/docs/breadcrumb.md

 A breadcrumb trail should always include the highest level (home) link, as well as the current page link.
 Those can be hidden later if required, although that reduces usability.

-A breadcrumb trail should not be displayed if user is on the home page, or one level under... there should be at least three items in every breadcrumb.
+A breadcrumb trail should not be output if user is on the home page, or one level under... there should be at least three items in every breadcrumb.

 ## Standard Breadcrumb